mobilitymaintenancepeterborough/mobilitymaintenancepeterborough.github.io/README.md

   <p>
     <p>
       <p>
-Please call us on  <strong> <font size="+4">07947 436294 </font> to discuss your needs.</strong>  Please leave a message is we don't answer, with details of the model of your mobility scooter and the problem and we will aim to get back to you within 24 hours.
+Please call us on  <strong> <font size="+5">07947 436294 </font> to discuss your needs. </strong>  Please leave a message is we don't answer, with details of the model of your mobility scooter and the problem and we will aim to get back to you within 24 hours.
   </p>
   <p>
   <p>
   <p>
  <p>
    <p>
-Alternatively, email us on <strong> <font size="+4">mobilitymaintenancepeterborough.co.uk</font></strong>  with details of the model of your mobiity scooter and the problem and we will aim to get back to you within 24 hours.
+Alternatively, email us on <strong> <font size="+5">mobilitymaintenancepeterborough.co.uk</font> </strong>  with details of the model of your mobiity scooter and the problem and we will aim to get back to you within 24 hours.
   <p>
  <p>